m1el/m1el.github.io/coding-sewer-tales/004-you-are-using-it-wrong.md

 > OOOHH, I see!
 We have a RefCount problem in our deletion code path.

-No apology for dragging their feet for two months after the initial report.
+No apology for dragging their feet for a month after the initial report.
 No apology for completely ignoring the bug report I spent a week on.
 Just "whoopsie, I'm so silly".